Recruitment and Selection for University Support Staff

 If circumstances arise when a recruitment in progress needs to be cancelled, the department must contact Employment Services.
 The department with the vacant position should notify all applicants that the recruitment has been cancelled or postponed.

-If a department recruits for a vacancy that is the same classification as another vacancy filled within the past 60 days, a second candidate may be selected from the same group of applicants with permission from Employment Services.
+If a department recruits for a vacancy that is the same job title as another vacancy filled within the past 60 days, a second candidate may be selected from the same group of applicants with permission from Employment Services.
 The last date on which applications were accepted for the first vacant position starts the 60-day period.
 Contact Employment Services before proceeding with this option.

-Once a vacancy has closed, Employment Services will certify that applicants meet the minimum requirements for the classification.
+Once a vacancy has closed, Employment Services will certify that applicants meet the minimum requirements for the job title.
 Once an applicant is certified, the applicant becomes a candidate for the open position.
 Departments will receive a list of all qualified candidates along with all original documents submitted by candidates, which must be returned upon hiring a new employee.

 Initial Screening of Candidate Documents

 Employment Services certifies all candidates as meeting the minimum requirements.
-As such, departments must consider all candidates in the screening process, using the preferred criteria set forth on the Initial Screening form, AA-28 (pdf).
+As such, departments must consider all candidates in the screening process, using the preferred criteria set forth on the Initial Screening form, AA-28.
 This tool allows departments to rate applications based on those qualifications beyond the minimum requirements, i.e. the preferred selection criteria.
 Caution must be taken to ensure that the preferred knowledge, skills and abilities used to screen are actually needed in the job.
 Selection criteria must be applied equally to all candidates.
 This process is necessary to identify the top candidates through a structured process based on a point system.
 The AA-28 form becomes very important should any questions arise as to the selection process used to determine those selected for interviews.

 K-State requires at least three candidates be interviewed though it is recommended that departments interview 5-7 individuals.
 In the unlikely event that no candidates match the preferred screening criteria, Departments should contact Employment Services for guidance.

 References for candidates selected for interview should occur after the interview has taken place.
-Sample questions for reference check are available at Reference Check Guidelines.

 Interviewing and Conducting the Interview